Bowe Becker

-Bowe Becker is a swim coach and former American professional swimmer.
+Bowe Becker (born July 7, 1997) is an American swim coach and former professional swimmer.
 He won an Olympic gold medal at the 2020 Summer Olympics as part of the 4x100-meter freestyle relay, swimming in the prelims and the final.
 He swims in the International Swimming League on the team Tokyo Frog Kings.

-Early life and education
+Early life

 Becker graduated from Faith Lutheran High School in Las Vegas.

 Career

 2019 NCAA Championships

 At the 2019 NCAA Division I Men's Swimming and Diving Championships in Austin, Texas in March, Becker placed second in the 100-yard freestyle representing the Minnesota Golden Gophers with a time of 40.83 seconds as a senior, finishing three hundredths of a second behind Dean Farris of Harvard University.
 His swim moved him to the fourth fastest performer in the event in the NCAA behind Caeleb Dressel of the Florida Gators, Vladimir Morozov of the USC Trojans, and Farris.